feysal-Ibrahim/wiki-gallery/README.md

 5. **_`$ source virtual/bin/activate.`_**
 6. **_`$ python3.6 -m pip install -r requirements.txt (install all dependencies).`_**
 7. **_`then $ python manage.py runserver.`_**

+## Updates on Bugs

+The application cannot be run in any version of python lower than 3.6 because you will come across many errors

+## CREDITS